StationPlaylist.com

 Can I use a 3rd party Scheduler with Studio?

 Yes.
-Studio can read standard M3U playlists which many schedulers can generate, however, to use some of the advanced features of Studio, a special playlist format is required which only Creator natively supports.
+Studio can read standard M3U playlists which some schedulers can generate, however, to use some of the advanced features of Studio, a special playlist format is required which only Creator natively supports.
 The advanced features include support for timed events, break notes, and voice track overlapping.

 Back to the Top